bmaunde/guidelines/connector-integration-guide.md

 Use cases for Consnet Connector include, but are not limited to:

 - Transfer of master data to another system for persistence

-<![if !supportLists]>· <![endif]>Retrieval of data from another system for use during the execution of a business process
+- Retrieval of data from another system for use during the execution of a business process

-<![if !supportLists]>· <![endif]>Sending an asynchronous event to another system
+- Sending an asynchronous event to another system

 Examples of possible integrations include, but are not limited to:

-<![if !supportLists]>· <![endif]>Integrating an ERP system to an E-Commerce system for the sharing customer, product, pricing, and order data
+- Integrating an ERP system to an E-Commerce system for the sharing customer, product, pricing, and order data

-<![if !supportLists]>· <![endif]>Integrating an E-Commerce system to a reporting system for event recording and reporting
+- Integrating an E-Commerce system to a reporting system for event recording and reporting

+## Integration

-Supported Integration Models
+### Supported Integration Models

 The Connector supports both Point-to-Point (p2p) and Middleware (broadcast) integration models.